Computer Science Department University of Bari (IT)

 Genet Asefa Gesese is a PhD student/Junior researcher at the Information Service Engineering group at FIZ Karlsruhe and Karlsruhe Institute of Technology (KIT), Institute of Applied Informatics and Formal Description Methods (AIFB).
 She has a Bachelor’s degree in computer science from Hawassa University, Ethiopia and M.Sc. degree in computer science from Addis Ababa University, Ethiopia.
 She also received a masters degree in Computational Logic from Dresden University of Technology, Germany.
 Her research interests include NLP, Knowledge graph, Semantic web, and Machine learning.

 Tabea Tietz is Junior Researcher at the Information Service Engineering group at FIZ Karlsruhe and Karlsruhe Institute of Technology (KIT), Institute of Applied Informatics and Formal Description Methods (AIFB).
 From 2015 to 2017, Tabea was Research Assistant at the ‘Semantic Technologies and Multimedia Retrieval’ department at Hasso Plattner Institute in Potsdam.
-Her research interests include the application of semantic technologies to cultural heritage data and social sciences, digital humanities, semantic (semi-)automated text annotation, visualizations, and research data management.
+Her research interests include Knowledge Graphs for cultural heritage data, semantic (semi-)automated text annotation, visualizations, and research data management.
+Among other projects, Tabea is involved in NFDI4Culture, the consortium for research data on material and immaterial cultural heritage.